Iñaki Astiz

-Iñaki Astiz Ventura (born 5 November 1983) is a Spanish footballer who plays for Polish club Legia Warsaw II as a central defender and serves as an assistant at Legia Warsaw.
+Iñaki Astiz Ventura (born 5 November 1983) is a Spanish former professional footballer who played as a central defender who is currently the caretaker manager of Ekstraklasa club Legia Warsaw.

-Formed at Osasuna, he spent most of his professional career at Legia Warsaw, appearing in more than 250 competitive matches.
+Developed at Osasuna, he spent most of his career at Legia Warsaw, appearing in 273 competitive matches and winning several titles.
+He also played in the Cypriot First Division with APOEL.

-Club career
+Playing career

-A product of local CA Osasuna's youth system, Astiz was born in Pamplona, Navarre, and his earlier career was spent with the B team where he met Jan Urban, a former club player who was manager of the reserves at the time.
+A product of local CA Osasuna's youth system, Astiz was born in Pamplona, Navarre, and his earlier career was spent with their reserves where he met Jan Urban, a former club player who was their manager at the time.
 Thus, he was loaned for the 2007–08 season to Legia Warsaw (where Urban would work as coach) in the Ekstraklasa, becoming the first Spaniard ever to play in that competition.

 Astiz returned to Osasuna in June 2008, only to rejoin Legia immediately for five years despite still having a contract running.
 The former, however, retained the possibility to re-buy the player after the first two seasons.

 On 21 June 2015, Astiz signed a two-year deal with APOEL FC in the Cypriot First Division.
 He made his competitive debut on 14 July, in a 0–0 home draw against FK Vardar in the second qualifying round of the UEFA Champions League.
-He scored his first goal for his new team on 12 December 2016, the second in a 2–1 home victory over Anorthosis Famagusta FC for the domestic league.
+He scored his first goal for his new team on 12 December 2016, the second in the 2–1 home win over Anorthosis Famagusta FC in the domestic league.

 On 15 August 2017, the 33-year-old Astiz returned to Legia Warsaw.
-On 12 July 2021, he joined their III liga reserve team.
+He scored his only goal in the Champions League on 31 July 2018, the only in a victory at FC Spartak Trnava in the second qualifying round that amounted to nothing as his side had lost 2–0 in the first leg.
+In June 2020, he agreed to a one-year extension at the Stadion Wojska Polskiego.

+Astiz joined their reserve team in the III liga in July 2021.
+He retired shortly after, aged 38; over his two spells, he won four national championships and five Polish Cups.

 Coaching career

-On 25 October 2021, following the promotion of Legia II head coach Marek Gołębiewski to the role of first team manager, Astiz joined his staff as an assistant coach.
-Despite Gołębiewski being replaced by Aleksandar Vuković in mid-December that year, Astiz kept his role and is now sharing duties with Aleksandar Radunović.
+On 25 October 2021, Legia II head coach Marek Gołębiewski was promoted to first-team manager, and Astiz joined his staff as an assistant.
+Following the former's dismissal, he kept his role under Aleksandar Vuković, Kosta Runjaić, Gonçalo Feio and Edward Iordănescu.

+On 31 October 2025, Astiz was announced as the new caretaker manager of Legia following Iordănescu's departure.